Tom Weiskopf, major champion and golf course architect, dies

 Tom Weiskopf's golf skill went far beyond his 16 victories on the PGA Tour and his lone major at Royal Troon in the British Open.
-He was outspoken and accurate in the television booth and found even greater success designing golf courses.
+He was always candid, often outspoken and unfailingly accurate in the television booth.
+He found even greater success designing golf courses.

-Weiskopf died Saturday at his home in Big Sky, Montana, his wife said.
+Weiskopf died Saturday at his home in Big Sky, Montana, at the age of 79, his wife said.
 He was diagnosed with pancreatic cancer in December 2020.
-He was 79.

 “He worked to the end.
 It was amazing,” she said.
 “He had a big life.”